Bob Barron's interview for Time Past and Time Present Retrospective solo show in DContemporary, London 2019.

-Born in Birtley, County Durham and following studies at Sunderland College of Art, the majority of Barron's working life as a full-time artist has been spent in his native North-East, apart from periods in Australia, Cornwall and London.
+Bob Barron was born in Birtley, County Durham.
+Following studies at Sunderland College of Art, the majority of his working life as a full-time artist has been spent in his native North-East, apart from periods in Australia, Cornwall and London.

-I work with mixed media and oil on canvas.
-If my work is about anything, I think it maybe an attempt to express vague musings about the passage of time made corporeal through certain images, surfaces and textures.
+'If my work is about anything, I think much of it may be an attempt to express vague musings about the passage of time made corporeal through certain images, surfaces and textures.